Brihaddharma Purana: Madhyakhaņḑa

 The madhyakhaņḑa begins with Jabali's request for further information about Ganga.
 Vyasa answers his question in the form of a conversation between sage Śuka and his disciple Jaimini.
 The first chapter describes the creation as the yoga (union) of Brahma and the prakriti of the three guṇas of Brahma, Vishnu and Shiva.
-The second chapter has a brief description about Daksha and his daughter Sati.
+The second chapter has a brief description of Daksha and his daughter Sati.
 It is followed by a detailed narrative of Daksha, Shiva and Sati from the chapter 3 onwards, which ends in selection of Kamarupa as his abode by Shiva after Sati's yoni fell there, when her body was cut to pieces by Vishnu.
 In chapter 11, Sati appears before Shiva, who was in a meeting with Brahma and Vishnu and predicts that she will reincarnate as Ganga and Uma.
 Chapters 12-28 deal with the narratives of Ganga from her birth as daughter of Himalaya and Mena.
-Chapter 14 describes about Narayana's instruction of music to sage Narada as a related story.
+Chapter 14 describes Narayana's instruction of music to sage Narada as a related story.
 These narratives related to Ganga are briefly interrupted in chapter 23, which describes the birth of Uma as the second daughter of Himalaya and Mena.
 Chapter 29 describes Manus and manvantaras and the kings belonging to solar and lunar dynasties.
 The last chapter (chapter 30) narrates the story of birth of Ganesha and his acquiring the head of an elephant.